-Science experiments for kids don’t have to be hard; this bending water experiment is super easy to try, but allows kids to visually learn about static electricity.
+Science experiments for kids don’t have to be hard; this water bending experiment is super easy to try, but allows kids to visually learn about static electricity.
 As kids try this static electricity experiment they will be amazed at bending water in what seems like magic, but can be explained by simple scientific principles.
-This is a cool static electricity experiments for pre-k, kindergarten, first grade, 2nd grade, 3rd grade, and 4th graders.
+This bending water with a comb is perfect for pre-k, kindergarten, first grade, 2nd grade, 3rd grade, and 4th graders.

 Bending water experiment